andy-maier/pytest-easy-server/docs/index.rst

 pytest-tars - Pytest plugin for testing against real servers
 ************************************************************

-The pytest-tars package provides support for defining information about servers in a *server definition file* and using that information in pytest fixtures, so that the pytest testcase is run against all the servers that are specified.
+The pytest-tars package ("tars" = testing against real servers) is a `Pytest`_ plugin that provides support for defining information about how to access servers (including a flexible user-defined part) in a *server definition file* and a `Pytest fixture`_ named :func:`~pytest_tars.server_definition` so that a Pytest testcase using that fixture can test against a server or group of servers defined in that file.

 .. toctree::
    :maxdepth: 2